skx/cpmulator/README.md

 # Usage

-Usage only requires that you have a CP/M binary (Z80) which you wish to execute:
+To run the emulator you only need to specify the path to a CP/M binary (Z80) which you wish to execute, along with any optional arguments (arguments to the binary you're launching, not the emulator itself):

 ```
 $ cpmulator /path/to/binary [optional-args]